Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Revisiting Parameter Sharing in Multi-LoRA Fine-tuning

 \subsection{Dissecting Distinct Dynamics of $A$ and $B$ During Training}

 The above analysis motivates us to further investigate the learning dynamics of $A$ and $B$ during training by comparing their states before and after fine-tuning on the summarization task\footnote{We use the checkpoints from the second and final steps, since $B$ is initialized to zero at the beginning.}.
-Specifically, we examine the LoRA modules $\Delta W$ (see Section~\ref{sec:ftmulti}), $A$ and $B$.
-Our experiments evaluate (i) the similarity of modules $A$ and $B$ (using the similarity metric in Section~\ref{sec:similarity}) and (ii) the magnitude and directional variations of $\Delta W$, $A$ and $B$.
-To formalize this\footnote{We follow the same setup as in \cite{liu2024dora}.}, any weight matrix $W\in\mathbb{R}^{d_{\text{out}}\times d_{\text{in}}}$ can be decomposed into a magnitude and a direction component: $W = \|W\|_c \frac{W}{\|W\|_c} = m V,$ where $\|\cdot\|_c$ denotes the column-wise norm.
+Our experiments evaluate (i) the similarity of modules $A$ and $B$ (using the similarity metric in Section~\ref{subsec:similarity}) and (ii) the magnitude and directional variations of $\Delta W$, $A$ and $B$.
+To formalize this\footnote{We follow the same setup as in \citet{liu2024dora}.}, any weight matrix $W\in\mathbb{R}^{d_{\text{out}}\times d_{\text{in}}}$ can be decomposed into a magnitude and a direction component: $W = \|W\|_c \frac{W}{\|W\|_c} = m V,$ where $\|\cdot\|_c$ denotes the column-wise norm.
 Here, $m\in\mathbb{R}^{1\times d_{\text{in}}}$ is the magnitude vector, with $m_j$ denoting the norm of the $j$-th column of $W$, and $V\in\mathbb{R}^{d_{\text{out}}\times d_{\text{in}}}$ is the direction matrix with unit-norm columns.
 Given two matrices $W_1$ and $W_2$, their magnitude and direction discrepancies are defined as

-{\em Observation.} Figure~\ref{fig:fig2}(Left) shows that $A$ remains highly similar throughout training, undergoing only minimal changes, whereas $B$ exhibits much larger differences, indicating substantial adaptation after fine-tuning.
-Figures~\ref{fig:fig2}(Middle, Right) further reveal that the variations in $A$ are primarily in magnitude with little directional change, while $B$ accounts for most of the direction change.
+{\bf Observation.} Figure~\ref{fig:fig1d} shows that $A$ remains highly similar throughout training, undergoing only minimal changes, whereas $B$ exhibits much larger differences, indicating substantial adaptation after fine-tuning.
+Figure~\ref{fig:fig2} further reveals that the variations in $A$ are primarily in magnitude with little directional change, while $B$ accounts for most of the direction change.
+We also conduct variation analysis using different models and settings and observe similar findings.
+The details are provided in Appendix~\ref{appx:learning_dynamics}.
 These results suggest that $A$ functions more as a fixed feature projector, whereas $B$ aggregates and adapts these features to encode domain knowledge.
 This highlights the more dominant role of $B$ over $A$ in knowledge learning, raising an intriguing question: might sharing the module $B$, rather than $A$, be more effective for parameter and knowledge sharing?